-In the Port-au-Prince, Haiti neighborhood of Martissant, Doctors Without Borders/Médicin Sans Frontières (MSF) is working to improve water quality and protect residents from cholera and mosquito-borne viruses like Zika, dengue, and chikungunya.
+In the Port-au-Prince neighborhood of Martissant, Doctors Without Borders/Médicin Sans Frontières (MSF) is working to provide humanitarian aid and improve water quality to protect residents from cholera and mosquito-borne viruses like Zika, dengue, and chikungunya.
 The Marengwen project—which takes its name from the Creole word for mosquito—is an ambitious initiative with the goal of reducing populations of the Aedes mosquito, a major source of disease in region.

 In the brutal heat of the Caribbean, houses are designed to let the breeze in, not to keep mosquitoes out.
 As a result, the 260,000 people living in Martissant, one of the country’s largest slums, are easy prey for the Aedes mosquito.
 The insect lays its eggs in standing water pooled in abandoned tires, discarded beer cans, or the large puddles of unauthorized dump sites, all of which are common in the area.
 As the mosquito population grows, so too does the threat from potentially lethal diseases.
 In addition, in the aftermath of the devastating earthquake that hit Haiti in 2010, cholera—which thrives in poor sanitary conditions—has become endemic in country, with seasonal peaks regularly triggering emergency interventions.
 Every month, anywhere from 10 to 70 patients require care in the cholera tent of MSF’s emergency medical center in Martissant.